yvelikova/axway-open-docs/content/en/docs/apim_reference/api_mgmt_config_web.md

 : Select whether to enable routing to different front-end API versions from a single base path using a query string parameter (for example, `https://HOSTNAME:8065/api/helloworld?v=v1`).
 This setting is unselected by default, and the URL path-based version is used instead.
 When selected, you must enter a value in the next setting, **Query string version parameter**.

 **Query string version parameter**
 : Specifies the name of the query string version parameter used to route between different API versions (for example, a value of `v` requires `/my_api?v=1` in the query string, while `version` requires `/my_api?version=1`).
 The name of the parameter will also be published in the Swagger generated for the front-end API in the API Catalog.
-For a detailed example, see see [Configure API routing based on version query string](/docs/apim_administration/apimgr_admin/api_mgmt_version_routing/).
+For a detailed example, see [Configure API routing based on version query string](/docs/apim_administration/apimgr_admin/api_mgmt_version_routing/).

+### Password, login, and session management settings

 **Idle session timeout (minutes)**
 : Enter the number of minutes after which idle API Manager sessions time out.
 Defaults to `60` minutes.
 Changing this value only affects logins made after the change.

+**Change password on first login**
+: Select whether to enforce a change of password when a user logs into API Manager for the first time.
+This is enabled by default.

+**Enable password reset**
+: Select whether to enable the **Forgot Password** tab on the API Manager login page.
+For some providers (for example, LDAP), you cannot reset the user password, so you might need to disable this feature.
+This is enabled by default.

+**Enable password expiry**
+: Select whether to enable password expiry for API Manager users.
+This is enabled by default.
+For more details, see [Enforce password changes](/docs/apim_administration/apimgr_admin/api_mgmt_admin/#enforce-password-changes).

+**Days before passwords expire**
+: Enter the number of days after which a user password expires.
+The default value is `90` days.
+This setting is only applicable if password expiry is enabled.

+**Minimum password length**
+: Select the minimum number of characters required for user passwords.
+The default value is `6`.

+**Lock user account on invalid login**
+: Select whether a user should be locked out of API Manager for 30 minutes after 6 invalid logins have been attempted over a time period of 5 minutes.
+When a user account is locked, the user can either wait for the configured time period to elapse or use the **Forgot Password** capability (the user can log back in immediately when they receive a new autogenerated password).
+: You can configure API Manager to use an external Identity Provider (IdP) for authentication.
+In this case users are considered _external_ and are automatically added as API Manager users when they first login.
+If the external IdP has its own account lockout feature, and a user has been locked out (for whatever reason), API Manager sees this as invalid login attempt.
+If you use only an external IdP for user authentication you can disable this setting as the IdP performs the same task.

 ### Organization administrator delegation